vmware/power-validated-solutions-for-cloud-foundation/SampleScripts/ppm/README.md

 }
 ```

-04. Known Issues/Troubleshoot
+## Known Issues

-Issue: Encounter Access Error when trying to retrieve or apply password policy to NSX Manager or NSX Edge product with correct credential
+**Issue**: You encounter an access error when retrieving or applying the password policy to NSX Managers or NSX Edges.

-Workaround: Please wait 15 seconds and rerun the script again
+**Workaround**: Please wait 15 seconds and run the script again.